- Residential property

 - confirm the registrant’s connection to the community

 - take local considerations into account, for example family groups, locations they can and can’t live in

-What’s considered to be an interest in residential property is set out in the Property ownership policy.
+Who’s considered to own or partly own residential property is set out in the Property ownership policy.

-People who aren’t eligible for public or Aboriginal housing because they or a member of their household have an interest in residential property may still be able to register if any of the following exceptional circumstances apply.
+People who aren’t eligible for public or Aboriginal housing because they or a member of their household own or partly own residential property may still be able to register if any of the following exceptional circumstances apply.